atom/etch/README.md

 * `readAfterUpdate` If you need to *read* any part of the document as a result of updating your component, you should perform these writes in an optional `readAfterUpdate` method defined on your component.
 You should avoid writing to the DOM in these methods, because writes could interleave with reads performed in `readAfterUpdate` hooks defined on other components.
 If you need to update the DOM as a result of your reads, store state on your component and request an additional update via `etch.update`.

+These hooks exist to support DOM reads and writes in response to Etch updating your component's DOM.
+If you want your hook to run code based on changes to the component's *logical* state, you can make those calls directly or via other mechanisms.
+For example, if you simply want to call an external API when a property on your component changes, you should move that logic into the `update` method.

 #### `etch.destroy(component[, removeNode])`

 When you no longer need a component, pass it to `etch.destroy`.
 This function will call `destroy` on any child components (child components are covered later in this document), and will additionally remove the component's DOM element from the document unless `removeNode` is `false`. `etch.destroy` is also asynchronous so that it can combine the removal of DOM elements with other DOM updates, and it returns a promise that resolves when the component destruction process has completed.